• Skip to primary navigation

 • Place sugars, oil, butter, eggs, and vanilla into your mixing bowl.
 Mix well until nice and creamy.

-• In a separate bowl, whisk together the flour, salt, baking powder, baking soda, quick oats, and chocolate chips.
+• In a separate bowl, whisk together the flour, salt, baking powder, baking soda, and quick oats.

-• Stir together the wet and dry ingredients until well mixed.
+• Stir together the wet and dry ingredients until mixed.
+Do not overmix.
+Stir in the chocolate chips.

 • Bake for about 20 minutes or until set and lightly browned.